dnsvault/docs/source/includes/_zones.md

 --------- | -----------
 Node_id | The ID of the zone's node to retrieve View_id | The ID of the zone's view to retrieve
-Id | The ID of the zone to retrieve
+Id | The ID of the zone to delete